deepgram/web-next/content/blog/posts/song-search-js/index.md

 http.listen(3000, console.log(`Started at ${new Date().toISOString()}`))
 ```

 For this tutorial, I would leave the comments in as I refer to sections later by their names.
 Start the server in your terminal by navigating to the directory and running `node index.js`.
-Open your browser to `http://localhost:3000`, and you should see 'Connected at {date}' in your terminal.
+Open your browser to `http://localhost:3000`, and you should see 'Connected at `date`' in your terminal.
 Once this connection is established, we can send and listen for events on both the server and the client.

 ## Access and Send Audio